survivejs/webpack-book/manuscript/developing/02_development_server.md

 };
 ```

-The setup is more resource intensive than the default, but it's worth trying out if the default setup doesn't work for you.
+The setup is more resource-intensive than the default, but it's worth trying out if the default setup doesn't work for you.

 {pagebreak}

 ## Webpack middlewares for server integration

-Given it's possible your frontend is tighly coupled with a backend, multiple server middlewares exist to make integration easier:
+Given it's possible your frontend is tightly coupled with a backend, multiple server middlewares exist to make integration easier:

 - [webpack-dev-middleware](https://www.npmjs.com/package/webpack-dev-middleware)
 - [webpack-hot-middleware](https://www.npmjs.com/package/webpack-hot-middleware)